Guevara-chan/NimVPN/README.md

 # •Featuræ•
 * No data feed required, fully based on trusted remote server list.
-* No installation required, running single executable with openvpn present in system is enough.
+* No installation required, running single executable with OpenVPN present in system is enough.

 # •Reassembling•
 First clone the repo and `cd` into the directory: